-A build-up of plaque and tartar (calculus) can lead to inflamed and infected gums.
+A build-up of plaque and tartar can lead to inflamed and infected gums.
 Mild gum disease is called gingivitis and is not usually serious.
-More severe gum disease, called periodontitis, can lead to teeth falling out.
-Good oral hygiene which includes regular tooth brushing and cleaning between teeth (eg, by flossing) can usually prevent gum disease, and treat mild-to-moderate gum disease.
+More severe gum disease (periodontitis), can lead to teeth falling out.
+Good oral hygiene includes regular tooth brushing and cleaning between teeth - for example, by flossing.
+This can usually prevent gum disease and treat mild-to-moderate gum disease.
 Specialist dental treatments may be needed for severe gum disease.

 - Dental plaque is a soft deposit that forms on the surface of teeth.
-It contains many types of germs (bacteria).
-You can usually remove plaque quite easily by tooth brushing and cleaning between teeth.
+It is made of many types of germs (bacteria) and the sticky materials that they excrete.
+The bacteria in plaque consume the sugars from our diet and excrete acid (which causes tooth decay) and other substances harmful to the soft tissues of the mouth.
+You can usually remove plaque quite easily by tooth brushing and cleaning between your teeth.

 What is gum disease?

-Dentists assess the severity of periodontitis by measuring the depth of the pockets that form between the gum and tooth.
+Dentists assess the severity and progression of periodontitis by measuring the depth of the pockets that form between the gum and tooth.
+The aim of treatment for periodontitis is to remove the plaque and calculus from around the teeth and inside the periodontal pockets to prevent or limit further destruction of tooth-supporting tissues, ie the peridontium.

 Plaque can be removed from shallow pockets (up to about 3 mm deep) by brushing and cleaning teeth in a normal way.
-However, deeper pockets need to be treated by a dentist, as normal brushing and cleaning will not reach the bottom of the pocket.
+However, deeper pockets need to be treated by a dentist or dental hygienist, as normal brushing and cleaning will not reach the bottom of the pocket.

-The rest of this leaflet is about plaque, and plaque-associated gum disease (plaque-associated gingivitis and plaque-associated periodontitis).
-There are other uncommon types and causes of gingivitis and periodontitis which are not dealt with further.
+The rest of this leaflet is about plaque and plaque-related gingivitis and periodontitis.
+There are other less common types and causes of gingivitis and periodontitis which are not dealt with further.

-The following increase your risk of developing marked plaque-associated gum disease:
+The following factors increase your risk of developing plaque-related gum diseases:

-- Having a poor immune system.
-For example, if you have an illness which makes your immune system less effective, such as systemic lupus erythematosus (SLE), or if you are on chemotherapy, etc.
+- A poor immune system: if you have an illness which makes your immune system less effective, such as systemic lupus erythematosus (SLE), or you are on chemotherapy, you are less able to combat the harmful effects of plaque and calculus.

 - If you have diabetes.

-What are the symptoms of plaque-associated gum disease?
+What are the symptoms of gingivitis and periodontitis?

-- Mild gingivitis does not cause any symptoms and so you may not realise that you have it.
-The gums look slightly swollen and reddened.
+- Mild gingivitis - does not usually cause any symptoms, so you may not realise that you have it.
+The gums may look slightly swollen and reddened.

-- Moderate gingivitis can cause more marked swelling and reddening of the gums.
+- Moderate gingivitis - can cause more marked swelling and reddening of the gums.
 The gums often bleed a little when you clean your teeth.
-Discomfort or pain from the gums is rare if you only have gingivitis.
+Discomfort or pain from the gums is rare.

-- Periodontitis often does not cause any symptoms until an affected tooth becomes loose.
+- Periodontitis - does not usually cause any symptoms until an affected tooth becomes loose or an acute infection or abscess develops in the periodontal pocket adjacent to a tooth.
 However, in some cases, symptoms develop and may include:

 - Bad breath (halitosis).